 - A student may choose to use a combination of O level results if the required subject combinations are missing in one sitting.

 This second point noted above is the major reason why many students opt-in for two combinations of o level results.
 So if you have a friend who’s yet to write WAEC or NECO, please advise them to get the correct subject combinations for the course they wish to study.

 So what do I mean by one sitting?

 One sitting means you have the credits in subjects that qualify you for a University degree course.
-It doesn’t necessarily mean you must pass all 9 registered subject.
+It doesn’t necessarily mean you must pass all 9 registered subjects.
 No!
-If you pass all 5 -6 required subject out of the 9 registered subjects, then it means you have your papers in one sitting.
+If you pass all 5 -6 required subjects out of the 9 registered subjects, then it means you have your papers in one sitting.

 This has been a debate for a long time based on the fact WAEC seems to be more popular and extend beyond Nigeria to other African countries.
 For the record, NECO is the first Federal organization to offer subsidized registration to academic candidates in Nigeria.